Sectarianism: Alternative: sectarian as a prefix

-Alternative: Sextarianism
+Alternative: sextarianism

 In her book Sextarianism, Mikdashi emphasizes the relationship between sect, sex and sexuality.
-She argues that sectarianism cannot be studied in isolation, because the practice of sectarianism always goes hand in hand with the practice of sexism.
+She argues that sectarianism cannot be studied in isolation because it operates alongside the systems of gender and sexism.
 Moreover, she states that the category 'sect' is already a patriarchal inheritance.
 For this reason she proposes the term "sextarianism".
-Sex, sexuality and sect together define citizenship, and, since the concept of citizenship is the basis of the modern nation-state, sextarianism therefore forms the basis for the legal bureaucratic systems of the state and thus for state power.
+She argues that sex, sexuality, and sect together structure citizenship and belonging, making sextarianism central to the legal and bureaucratic systems of the state.
 It emphasizes how state power articulates, disarticulates, and manages sexual difference bureaucratically, ideologically, and legally.
 To further illustrate the dimensions by which the dynamics of sextarianism in Lebanese society can be explained, Mikdashi refers to two central concepts: Evangelical Secularism, and the Epidermal State.

+Mikdashi traces the origins of this sextarian system to the 1932 French Mandate census, which she argues acted as a foundational biopolitical technology.
+This means that the census did not simply reflect pre-existing demographics, but actively produced sectarian divisions by creating bureaucratic categories In the modern Lebanese census registry, citizens are organized by region, family, personal status, and sex.
+Crucially, women cannot be registered as heads of families, as they are recorded as legal dependents of their fathers and are bureaucratically transferred to their husband's family registry upon marriage.
+This also means that sect is automatically passed on from father to child at birth.

+Mikdashi stresses the difference between sect, personal status and religion.
+Sect is a broad political and historical identity inherited at birth.
+Personal status is the bureaucratic category the state uses to apply family law.
+Religion refers to an internal spiritual belief.
+Historically, Lebanese citizens have used religious conversion as a way to change their personal status law in their favor, for example for claiming an inheritance.
+However, this does not mean they have changed their internal religion or sectarian identity.

 Based on Carole Pateman, sexual difference is political difference, while sexual difference is not merely a biological or cultural distinction but a fundamental mechanism of power relations.
 She argues that sexual difference functions as a process through which sectarian, gendered, and sexual positions are structurally produced, represented, imagined, desired, and managed.
 In this view, the construction of sexual difference is inseparable from political structures, shaping not only individual identities but also the broader organization of social and political life.